 To do so, from the main window, expand the“Options” section and check the box that says - “Show all orphan packages, not only those in the libs section”.

 Now, Gtkorphan will list the orphaned packages.
 However, you must careful here.
 As you see in the above picture, Gtkorphan lists some important packages as unused.
 We shouldn't remove them.
 In order to keep the important packages, right click on the package name, and click Hibernate package option.

 This will keep the packages from removal by Gtkorphan.
 You only need to do this at the first time.
 After that, you can remove the orphaned packages if any exists.

 Once you hibernated all important packages, scroll down through the list of other packages.
 If you don’t need any package, just riht click on it and click “Select for removal” option.

 Alternatively, run the following command to remove the unused/orphaned packages all at once.

 $ sudo apt-get autoclean && sudo apt-get autoremove

 Congratulations!
-Now, you have free up some space in your hard drive.
+Now, you have freed up some space in your hard drive.

 Find and remove unused packages in CentOS using Rpmorphan